n-kostadinov/n-kostadinov.github.io/_posts/2017-04-23-convolutional-neural-network-from-scratch.md

 A few more parameters need to be tuned:
 * We set `epochs` to the number of iterations until the network stops learning or starts overfitting
 * We Set `batch_size` to the highest number that your machine has memory for.
-Most people set them to common sizes of memory like 64, 128, etc. The bigger the batch size, the less epochs are needed for the network to be trained.
+Most people set them to common sizes of memory like 64, 128, etc. The bigger the batch size, the fewer epochs are needed for the network to be trained.

 * We set `keep_probability` to the probability of keeping a node using dropout.
 Hence, keep_probability prevents overfitting of the neural network.
-Usually values between 0.4 and 0.8 produce good results.
+Usually, values between 0.4 and 0.8 produce good results.

 ```python